 What is the name of the degree I will receive?

 The degree is entitled the Bachelor of Applied Science in Business Administration with a concentration in Culinary Arts.
 It is granted by Mississippi University for Women and is offered through the University's Culinary Arts Institute and the College of Business and Professional Studies.

 Do I have to live within driving distance of the The W campus to complete this degree?

 Students closer to Columbus may choose to take classes on the The W campus.
 However, through a partnership with Hinds Community College, students may also take Culinary Arts courses at Hinds Community College's Jackson campus on Fridays and Saturdays.
 Remaining courses may be completed online.

-What are the requirements for entering a Bachelor of Technology program?
+What are the requirements for entering a Bachelor of Applied Science program?

 The student must have earned an Associate of Applied Science degree and have met all other admissions requirements of The W.

 Consult the The W 2015-2016 Tuition and Fees information Additional fees apply to certain Culinary Arts courses.